-Life was quite different for our caveman brothers and sisters who lived some 3.7 million years ago.
+Here’s what life was like for our caveman brothers and sisters who lived some 3.7 million years ago:

-Fast forward a couple of millennia and we now find ourselves living in today’s fast-paced world, filled with high-tech marvels made of plastic, concrete, glass and steel.
-All our modern conveniences have come with a heavy price of us having to deal with the side effects of this advanced, yet high-stress lifestyle, such as exposure to environmental toxins, loud noises, processed foods and unnatural radiation fields.
+Fast forward a couple of millennia and we now find ourselves living in world filled with high-tech marvels made of plastic, concrete, glass and steel.
+But there modern conveniences have come with a heavy price: we have to deal with its side effects: a high-stress lifestyle, exposure to environmental toxins, loud noises, processed foods and radiation fields.

 Depriving ourselves of nature’s bounty is going against our very essence, and can cause a major imbalance in our system.
 When we are no longer grounded to earth, we feel worn down and vulnerable to several stress-related diseases like diabetes, heart problems, asthma, allergies, obesity and cancer.

-- You’ll get away from societal influences: When you live in the thick of civilization, you’re subject to all the man-made constructs and rules that are a product of human imagination.
+1. You’ll get away from societal influences: When you live in the thick of civilization, you’re subject to all the man-made constructs and rules.
 You may not realize it, but the collective trends, pressures and norms have a major impact on the way you think and behave.
 In a natural environment, you’re not constrained by any of this.
 Your mind can return to its natural state of pure consciousness that synchronizes with the rhythm of the universe.
 You’ll have an opportunity to return to your most authentic and real self, devoid of all the external influences that you usually face.

 The next time you find yourself in the great wide open, close your eyes and take a few deep breaths.
-Tap into the primal being that resides within you and awaken that ancient consciousness that has lived on throughout human history.
-Let it remind you of your place in the great circle of life and how your unique spirit is and always will be connected to all the splendor that surrounds you.
+Tap into your primal nature – let it remind you of your place in the great circle of life and how your spirit is, and always will be, connected to the splendor that surrounds you.

 All my best on your journey,